-As of the year 2019, these franchises have been discussed for over 34 years and this website is interested in new perspectives and new areas of inquiry.
+At the time of this writing in 2020, these franchises have been discussed for over 35 years and this website is interested in new perspectives and new areas of inquiry.
 This website hopes to discover as yet unexplored territory within the universes of Macross, Robotech, and their other related series.
 This website aims to provide resolution to unsatisfied curious fans, especially Robotech fans, by suggesting resolution may be found not in the details of in-universe minutia but by understanding broad out-of-universe concepts and sociological implications present in these franchises.

 This website is intended for fans with a thorough working foundational knowledge of the Macross and Robotech universes and is not for novice fans.